vaginessa/DeezLoader-Android/README.md

 # DeezLoader For Android

 Thanks to the power of the recent [Node.js for Mobile Apps](https://github.com/janeasystems/nodejs-mobile).
 I'm glad to present to you the adapted version of DeezLoader for Android!
-Now you can forget of the termux methodto run this tool, just download the [apk](https://gitlab.com/DT3264/DeezLoader-Android/raw/master/Release/DeezLoader_debug_1.1.apk)and you're ready to go.
+Now you can forget of the termux methodto run this tool, just download the apk and you're ready to go.

 **Telegram update notifications** - https://t.me/DeezLoaderAndroid

-**Telegram comunity (bug reports and interaction with other members)** -https://t.me/joinchat/EPuiFwzIphPHwMn8BC8HEA
+**Telegram community (bug reports and interaction with other members)** -https://t.me/joinchat/EPuiFwzIphPHwMn8BC8HEA

 # Features
 - Same as the desktop version
 - But adapted for the small screens

-# Downloads  (Lastest: 2.1.2)
+# Downloads  (Latest: 2.1.3)
 - Always download the last release from [here](https://gitlab.com/Nick80835/DeezLoader-Android/tree/master/Release)

 - P.D: I don't keep links to previous versions since it's easier to have the lastest version online for you)